Client applications¶

 # 1. attempt to access a protected page

-res = testclient.get("/protected", status=302)
+res = test_client.get("/protected")

 # 2. authorization code request

-res = requests.get(res.location, allow_redirects=False)
+res = iam_server.test_client.get(res.location)

 # 3. load your application authorization endpoint

-res = testclient.get(res.headers["Location"], status=302)
+res = test_client.get(res.location)

-# 4. redirect to the protected page
+# 4. now you have access to the protected page

-res = res.follow(status=200)
+res = test_client.get("/protected")

 The OAuth2 and the OpenID Connect specifications details how things might go wrong: